 1. Meet Your State’s Requirements

-Every state has different licensure requirements to become a real estate agent.
+Every state has different license requirements to become a real estate agent.
 You should be able to find the ones that apply to you on your state government website but we will tell you what skills you need in real estate careers.

 In general, most states share the following requirements:

 - Minimum age of 18 (higher in some states)